Back to all blogs

 You get per-step CPU and memory, a searchable log history, and SSH access to running jobs.
 On Turborepo specifically, the SSH access saves you time when a task hangs deep in the build graph.
 Inspecting in place is faster than killing the run and starting cold.

-Start free on Avrea →
+See pricing or start free on Avrea →